Subscribe to updates

 Audit & Governance Committee - Wednesday, 14 January 2026 1.00 pm

-Treasury Management Strategy and Annual Investment Strategy 2026/27
+Treasury Management Strategy and Annual Investment Strategy for 2026/27

 Financial Management Code of Practice Compliance Assessment

-A self-assessment of the council's compliance with the Financial Management Code of Practice (FM Code) for 2025/26 was presented.
-The FM Code, launched by the Chartered Institute of Public Finance and Accountancy (CIPFA) in November 2019, aims to ensure financial resilience and sustainability in local authorities.
-The assessment found that the council is well placed to meet the requirements of the FM Code,
+The committee was scheduled to review the outcome of the council's compliance self-assessment against the Financial Management Code of Practice (FM Code) for 2025/26.
+The FM Code, launched by the Chartered Institute of Public Finance and Accountancy (CIPFA), aims to ensure the financial resilience and sustainability of local authorities.
+The assessment indicated that the council was well placed to meet the requirements of the FM Code,

-Areas for continued development included embedding the Financial & Commercial Services redesign and improving data structures and reporting.
-The committee was recommended to endorse the assessment of compliance.
+Areas for further development included the embedding of the Financial & Commercial Services Redesign and improvements to data structures and reporting.
+The committee was recommended to endorse this assessment.

 Annual Governance Statement 2024/25 – Update on Actions